fanf2/kbd/README.md

   * `9)` / `9(`
   * `0_` / `0)`

-The jokey centred red number keys will be remapped in the keyboard firmware with [VIA][].
+The centred red number keys are remapped in the keyboard firmware with [VIA][].
 This makes the keyboard easier to use when plugged into a system without further configuration, since most of the keys match the keycodes suggested by their keycaps.

 A disadvantage of remapping using the keyboard firmware is that software keyboard views in [Ukelele][] and the macOS Keyboard Viewer